 In October 1935, Italian Army soldiers invaded Ethiopia.
 The war was fought until February 1937, and is remembered in Ethiopia as the Italian Invasion, and in Italy as the Ethiopian War.
-The Center for Italian Culture invites the community to explore the complex legacy of this time period with a series of programs that will explore history and culture from a variety of perspectives.
+The Center for Italian Culture invited the community to explore the complex legacy of this time period with a series of programs that explored history and culture from a variety of perspectives.

-At the heart of this exploration will be the acclaimed novel The Shadow King by Ethiopian-American author Maaza Mengiste.
-Faculty members will lead discussion groups centered on the novel, culminating in February with a keynote address by Mengiste herself.
+At the heart of this exploration, which spanned the 2021-22 academic year, was the acclaimed novel The Shadow King by Ethiopian-American author Maaza Mengiste.
+Faculty members led discussion groups centered on the novel, culminating with a keynote address by Mengiste herself.
 Other presentations will look at the history of Fascism in Italy and its repercussions across generations and continents.

-Film screening: If Only I Were That Warrior, 3:30 p.m., Ellis White Lecture Hall
+Film screening: If Only I Were That Warrior

 If Only I Were That Warrior is a feature documentary film focusing on the Italian occupation of Ethiopia in 1935.
 Following the recent construction of a monument dedicated to Fascist general Rodolfo Graziani, the film addresses the unpunished war crimes he and others committed in the name of Mussolini’s imperial ambitions.
 The stories of three characters, filmed in present day Ethiopia, Italy and the United States, take the audience on a journey through the living memories and the tangible remains of the Italian occupation of Ethiopia — a journey that crosses generations and continents to today, where this often overlooked legacy still ties the fates of two nations and their people.